kenkomu/To_Do_Manager/README.md

 # User_Sentence_Management

-The application will manage a list of users who send sentences to the system.
-Each sentence sent by a user will be converted to uppercase, and the total number of uppercase conversions will be tracked.
-Users can also query the system to retrieve the list of users who have submitted sentences and the total number of sentences converted to uppercase.
+The application will manage user-submitted sentences, convert them to uppercase, track the total conversions, and allow users to query the list of submitters and the total conversions made.

 # Installation instructions
 [](https://docs.cartesi.io/cartesi-rollups/1.3/development/installation/)